Klorfine Foundation

 • Assets: $60.5 million

-• Geographic Focus: Primarily Philadelphia, PA and Seattle, WA; also supports organizations in California, Florida, and Washington
+• Geographic Focus: Primarily Philadelphia, PA and Seattle, WA; also supports organisations in California, Florida, and Washington

 • Application Method: Invitation only - no unsolicited applications accepted